two police officers talking to a student and smiling outside on campus

 Program Overview

-Ranked highly among best Criminal Justice M.S. programs in the country, our program provides students with advanced theoretical, legal, and methodological training for research, teaching, and management careers in criminal justice.
+Ranked highly among best online Criminal Justice M.S. programs in the country, our program provides students with advanced theoretical, legal, and methodological training for research, teaching, and management careers in criminal justice.
 The program serves to educate criminal justice professionals and prepare students for further advanced graduate work, legal studies, and scholarship.

 The Master of Science in Criminal Justice Program is always offered entirely online with a minimum of four synchronous sessions a semester.
 Unlike other online programs, where students have no direct interaction with faculty and peers, here students have the opportunity to interact in a virtual setting in each course, but maintain the flexibility of never having to come to campus.